 If you've opted to send files directly from Google Drive, WeTransfer or similar, please supplement your direct share with an e-mail containing the indicated subject line.
 This helps us identify inquiry contents in one time-saving glance, plus will ensure you receive an auto reply, aka delivery confirmation.
 Direct sends from Google Drive will not receive delivery confirmations, as they arrive from a separate address.
 Nor will direct sends from alternate sites like Dropbox or Photoshelter.

-→ Submit completed restorations as flattened, optimized jpgs
+→ Submit completed restorations as flattened, (Quality: 12) optimized jpgs

 → Do not send layered files (psds) — unless requested

 → Send separate notifications for each unique adoption

 → We cannot process returns w'out links that say, "It's in my share folder!"